2023ATAI/MTL-LSTM/README.md

 Running postprocess.py will display the evaluation results of the model across various metrics.

 ### Required data:
-All forcing data, land surface data, and most static data are in the LandBench dataset, dem data have not been updated to the LandBench dataset yet.
+All forcing data, land surface data, and static data are in the LandBench dataset, the DOI link for the dataset is https://doi.org/10.11888/Atmos.tpdc.300294.